jasdefer/DotnetGraph/README.md

 ## Features
 This library is a collection of algorithms running on directed or undirected graphs.
-You can use build in implementations for nodes, arcs and edges or just pass your own classes to the algorithms.
+You can use build in implementations for nodes, arcs, and edges or just pass your own classes to the algorithms.
 Currently, the following algorithms are implemented:
 - [Undirected graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics))
   - Graph Components